ScottLogic/blog/_posts/2024-10-01-terraform-vs-cdk.md

 });
 </code></pre>

+When using standard L2 Constructs in CDK, the CDK compiler will fill in gaps as shown above, and (most usefully) will analyse which resources are connected to which, and will create route tables and security groups and even configure them for you based on those connections.
+While you may have to add a connection or correct a security group if CDK does miss out a connection, in most cases CDK has it covered.

-This drastically cuts down on the lines of code needed to deploy resources, as well as reducing the time taken working on connecting resources up.
+CDK's resource abstraction dramatically cuts down on the lines of code needed to deploy resources, as well as reducing the time taken working on connecting resources up.

-To demonstrate this, I'll show the following architecture on both Terraform and CDK.
+To demonstrate this, I'll show the following architecture on both Terraform and CDK:

+An `Internet Gateway`, connected to an `Application Load Balancer (ALB)` inside a `VPC` in a subnet group consisting of two `Public subnets`.
+This is routed to two `NAT Gateways` (one per Public subnet), which each point to an `EC2` in their corresponding `Private subnets`.
+Both the `EC2s` and `ALB` have `Security Groups` controlling traffic in/out.

 ![AWS architecture for a basic server]({{site.github.url}}/acanham/assets/architecture.png)

-Bearing in mind that both of these are using their out-of-the-box libraries (no 3rd party modules or constructs), here's the architecture coded both ways.
+Bearing in mind that both of these examples are using their out-of-the-box libraries (no 3rd party modules or constructs), here's the architecture coded both ways.

 <details>
 <summary>Terraform - 178 lines</summary>